Halotus: Poisoning of Claudius

 Halotus is primarily remembered for his suspected involvement in the conspiracy and poisoning of Emperor Claudius on 13 October (times of death are in dispute; see below) 54 AD.
 It is possible that Claudius died of natural causes, and the actual manner of the poisoning, in regards to which poison may have been used, in which food it could have been hidden, etc., remains unclear.
 It is considered most likely, considering the writings of various ancient historians, that the poison was concealed in mushrooms (as Claudius was known to have been particularly fond of them), and Agrippina the Younger, Claudius' wife, is thought to have been the most likely to have instigated the murder or to have been the lead conspirator in the plot to overthrow Claudius.

 Halotus, as the Emperor's official taster, would probably have had a role in the plot, deceiving Claudius into believing the food was safe to consume.
 He is a prime suspect because he would have had access to everything eaten by the Emperor on the night of his death.
 It has been suggested that Halotus may have been the murderer but was working under orders of Agrippina.
 While it is uncertain whether Halotus would have had anything to gain from the death of the Emperor, Agrippina's political and personal advantage gained by the death of her husband was evident; with Claudius dead, Nero, Agrippina's biological son, would be able to claim the throne.
-It was also known that the animosity between Agrippina and Claudius had grown during the months preceding the homicide.
+It was also known that the animosity between Agrippina and Claudius had grown during the months preceding the suspected homicide.
 Other notable suspects included Locusta, a professional poisoner, and Xenophon, Claudius' royal physician, who, in line with the suggestion that the poison was not immediately fatal, is said to have carried an ailing Claudius out of the banquet, taken him to his room and forced a poisoned feather into his mouth on the pretence of encouraging him to regurgitate.
 Others say Xenophon used poisoned gruel.

 Other details about the poisoning have always been in dispute.
 While some argue that Claudius was in Rome, others claim he was in Sinuessa on the night he was poisoned.
 Whether one ingestion of poison was only enough to cause Claudius to fall ill and whether a second dose was given to kill him is also debated.

 The time of death is also much discussed; one version claims that the poison was so potent that he died instantly, while another says that he endured agony until dawn of the following day.
 It has been suggested that Claudius may have died as late as noon on 13 October.